Asadfaraz/Asadfaraz/README.md

 - 👋 Hi, I’m @Asadfaraz
-- 👀 I’m interested in Web Technologies
+- 👀 I’m interested in AI and Web Technologies
-- 🌱 I’m currently learning MERN-Stack development
+- 🌱 I’m currently working in the field of AI
-- 💞️ I’m looking to collaborate on web projects
+- 💞️ I’m looking to collaborate on AI projects
 - 📫 You can reach me via my linkedin.
 Here is my profile https://www.linkedin.com/in/asad-faraz/

 <!---